gautampratap/cmpt-363-153-website/README.md

 # Why Store a Course Companion on GitHub?

 By using a flat-file CMS (in this case Grav) and hosting the entire site on GitHub a whole new range of benefits are possible.
-For example, both code _and_ content can be edited utilizing version control.
-In addition, and perhaps more importantly, students can also collaboratively participate in the creation and evolution of the site during a course.
+For example, both code _and_ content can be quickly updated in various ways while utilizing version control.
+In addition, and perhaps more importantly, students can also collaboratively participate in the creation and evolution of the site during a course through the collaborative features provided by GitHub.

 # Grav ReadMe